Getting dressed up is just another excuse to add more pictures to your Instagram grid. What better time to take a glam photo than at a wedding?

 Every social media outlet sees its fair share of wedding photographs, and you’ll definitely want to add to yours when it’s your big day.

-Rules for the Couples
+Social Media Rules for Foreign Weddings – for the Couples

 1. Set Up a Hashtag